4k4xs4pH1r3/offensive-security/Linux/SA.md

 #

-# Show hosts in an workspace
+# Show hosts in a workspace

     hosts